 Licensing a Video Game in China

-An online game to become available to the Chinese market, regulators must approve the game’s content and issues a license.
+For an online game to become available to the Chinese market, regulators must approve the game’s content and issue a license.
 Games that are deemed to have inappropriate content, such as too much violence or sexual innuendo, will be denied a license.

 Licensing has gotten more selective since falling under the jurisdiction of the Central Propaganda Department.
-On 2019 regulators approved just 131 games per month, compared to the 641 per month games of 2018.
-In addition only a few part of this were from foreign publishers.
+In 2019 regulators approved just 131 games per month, compared to the 641 per month games of 2018.
+In addition, only a few parts of this were from foreign publishers.

 Listed on Chinese app stores

 Starting July 2020, all online games will require an International Standard Book Number (ISBN) in order to be listed on Chinese app stores.

 The ISBN application in China involves several government bureaucracies, including the Ministry of Industry and Information Technology (MIIT), the Copyright Protection Center of China (CPCC), and the SARFT, among others.

 - In 2018, the Ministry of Education released policy plans to introduce age restrictions and playing time limits for video games, suggesting that video game addiction caused myopia and poor health.

 - In 2019, the General Administration of Press and Publication (GAPP) issued rules requiring real-name registration for online gaming.
 Further, the measures limit users from eight to 16 years old to adding RMB 200 per month into their accounts, and RMB 400 for users between 16 and 18 years old.